Methodology

 Geographical Scope of NDUS

-• The data collection activities of NDUS will be carried out in all states and Union Territories of the country and the survey will provide estimates of prevalence of substance use and substance use disorders for each district, each state/UT and also the country as a whole.
+- The data collection activities of NDUS will be carried out in all States and Union Territories of the country and the survey will provide estimates of prevalence of substance use and substance use disorders for each district, each State/UT and the country as a whole.

 Methodology of NDUS

-• Household Sample Survey (HSS) in a representative sample of the general population to determine the proportion of people who use substances and people who are suffering from substance use disorders.
-The HHS survey is being carried out in about 400 districts of the country spread across all states and UTs and includes both males and females and entire population between the ages of 10 and 75 years.
-Nationally, the HHS survey will cover more than 4,40,000 households and about 17,60,000 individuals will be interviewed.
+- Household Sample Survey (HSS) is being conducted using a representative sample of the general population to determine the proportion of people who use substances and those suffering from substance use disorders.
+The HSS is being carried out in about 400 districts across all States and UTs of the country and includes both males and females in the age group of 10 to 75 years.
+Nationally, the HSS will cover more than 4,40,000 households, and approximately 17,60,000 individuals will be interviewed.

-• Respondent Driven Sampling (RDS) Survey (with multiplier) among drug dependent individuals to determine the number of individuals dependent on various illicit substances.
-This RDS survey is being carried out in about 350 districts of the country and include male and female drug users above the age of 18 years.
+- Respondent Driven Sampling (RDS) Survey (with multiplier) is being conducted among drug-dependent individuals to estimate the number of individuals dependent on various illicit substances.
+This survey is being carried out in about 350 districts across the country and includes male and female drug users above the age of 18 years.
 Nationally, the RDS survey will include interviews of more than 2,10,000 drug using individuals.

 The findings from the above mentioned survey methodologies will be collated to generate the national and state-level estimates for substance use disorders and to provide information on the profile of substance using individuals and the pattern of substance use.